Why Your HubSpot Data Is Lying to You (And How to Fix It Before Q3 Pipeline Review)

 Using HubSpot's Native Tools for Data Validation and Deduplication

 Leverage HubSpot's native tools to enhance data accuracy.
 Utilize data validation features to ensure that entries meet predefined criteria before being accepted into the system.
 Additionally, use HubSpot's deduplication tools to identify and merge duplicate records, maintaining a clean and accurate database.
-Navigate through Settings > Data Management > Duplicate Management to access these features.
+Find them under Data Management > Data Quality, then open the Manage Duplicates tab.

 Setting Up Automated Alerts for Data Inconsistencies

 Implement automated alerts to quickly identify and address data inconsistencies.
 These alerts can be configured to notify relevant team members when discrepancies are detected, allowing for prompt resolution.
 Automated alerts serve as an early warning system, preventing minor issues from escalating into significant data problems.
-Set these up via Settings > Automation > Workflows to create custom alerts tailored to your needs.
+Set these up under Automation > Workflows to create custom alerts tailored to your needs.

 How to Fix Data Quality Issues Before Q3 Pipeline Review